virtual-ai-patient/platform/docs/product/technical-product-description.md

   - progressive revelation (information is not dumped; it appears when asked)
 - Tone styles: neutral, anxious, irritated, distressed, etc.
 - Guardrails:
-  - no real-world medical advice disclaimers to user in training context (content is for simulated training),
+  - no real-world medical advice disclaimers to user in training context (content is for simulated training, LLM doesn't leave from the context of training),
   - avoid generating harmful instructions outside the case scenario.

-### 3.3 Investigation ordering and results
+### 3.3 Medical tests ordering and results
-- The learner can order labs/instrumental studies from a controlled catalog.
+- The learner can order labs/instrumental studies from a optional catalog, supported by human.
 - Results should be:
   - plausible for the clinical picture and timeline,
-  - internally consistent (e.g., electrolytes ↔ ECG changes),
   - optionally include uncertainty / borderline results.
-- If a test is not defined in the original case, the platform generates a plausible result consistent with the case’s ground truth and severity.

 ### 3.4 Decision capture (learner outputs)
 The system must allow structured submission of:
-- key history elements captured (optional structured checklist)
-- ordered investigations
+- ordered medical tests
 - differential diagnosis (ranked)
 - final diagnosis (ICD/SNOMED mapping optional for later)
 - treatment plan (medications, dose, non-pharmacological, referral, follow-up)